 Project work gives students the opportunity to personalize the language they have learned and apply it to a real-life task.
-It is motivating, as it offers students the chance to find out about interesting topics, to be creative, and to talk about themselves.
-By working together, they learn to communicate and coordinate with others, to share responsibility, and to work as a team.
+It is motivating, as it offers students the chance to find out about interesting topics, to be creative and to talk about themselves.
+By working together, they learn to communicate and coordinate with others, to share responsibility and to work as a team.
 The benefits of project work go beyond language learning.
 It gives students a sense of purpose and achievement and provides a bridge to independent learning as students investigate information, make their own choices, and present information in their own way.

-In a mixed-ability classroom, project work has the additional advantage of being flexible for different levels, abilities, and learning styles, as the output can be adapted to suit different learners, and individual students can take on different roles with varying degrees of challenge.
+In a mixed ability classroom, project work has the additional advantage of being flexible for different levels, abilities and learning styles, as the output can be adapted to suit different learners, and individual students can take on different roles with varying degrees of challenge.

-Beehive American provides a project at the end of each core unit in the Team Up!
-5 task.
-Students create something, such as a poster, a time capsule, a cartoon story, a dream house, etc., and then they present it to the class as a group.
-Each Project lesson in the Student Book features a step-by-step guide showing students how to complete the project.
-A downloadable worksheet is provided for extra support or where time is short.
-When students have made the item, they watch a video that shows children interacting with a finished project of their own.
-Students listen to the model exchange, then practice talking about or playing with their own projects, following the model.
+Beehive provides a project at the end of each core unit in the Team Up!
+6 task.
+Students create something, such as a card game, a TV programme, a quiz, an adventure tour, etc., and then they present it to the class as a group.
+Each Project lesson in the Student Book features step-by-step instructions outlining how students complete the project.
+The downloadable worksheet provides a framework students can use to plan and produce their project.
+Students can also watch a video which shows children preparing their project and interacting with a finished project of their own.
+Students listen to the model exchange, then practise talking about or playing with their own projects, following the model.
 The video and audio support ensure that students are prepared and have the language tools necessary to speak confidently.